 Opening up the ePassport queues to others besides EU citizens, for free

 For non EU citizens, the queues at passport control at Heathrow (and elsewhere in the UK are often quite miserable.
 It was enough to make me sign up (and pay for) Registered Traveller.
 Fast Track can help, but it isn’t always available.
-I’ve had flights arrive after Fast Track is closed, and I’ve flown Lufthansa into Heathrow several times, and even business class travelers don’t have access.
-That is likely due to the fact that EU citizens can access e-passport queues.
+I’ve had flights arrive after Fast Track closes, and I’ve flown Lufthansa into Heathrow several times, and even business class travelers don’t have access.
+That is likely due to the fact that EU citizens can use e-passport queues.
 Maybe that will change when (if?)
 UK leaves the EU.
 Hopefully an influx of more travelers with access these ePassport gates won’t back things up too much.
 Beyond my experiences, statistics for processing times are pretty poor, as highlighted in this article from the Mirror.

 From the Bloomberg article linked above, the information below refers to the budget announced by Chancellor Philip Hammond:

 Showing the political pressure Hammond is under, some measures were obviously directed at the Brexiteers, including a plan to allow citizens of the U.S., Canada, New Zealand, Australia and Japan to use the e-passport gates at U.K. ports by next summer — a boon to International Trade Secretary Liam Fox — and a new 50-pence coin to commemorate Brexit.